Crummock Water Walk

 Another popular walk from the village is the circular route up to Scale Force.
 The pretty falls are located just over a mile west of the village centre and can be reached on good public footpaths.
 It's well worth a visit as it's the site of the highest waterfall in the Lake District.

 Pictured above Scale Force waterfall, a worthy walk from the village.
 Although it is less visited now, in the past boat trips across Crummock Water followed by guided excursions up to the waterfall were popular.
-The trail takes you along the bubbling waters of Scale Beck before coming to the falls.
+The trail takes you along the bubbling waters of Scale Beck before coming to the falls which feed the lake.